dgsuarez/thermometer/readme.md

 * Hgst to open a quickfix window with changes to the repository
 * Hgstreload to reset status data used in statusline function
-* Hgdiff to diff the current buffer with it's last version on the repository
+* Hgdiff to diff the current buffer with its last version on the repository

 Also there is g:HgStatusForFile() to be used in statuslines